cliambrown/tvexec/README.md

 # tvexec: play local tv episode files from the browser

-This is a little project I made to help keep track of shows I've downloaded and which episode I'm on.
-It's a bit ridiculous, since it requires using (shudder) Internet Explorer, ActiveX objects, and some manual file management.
-But it works for me, so I wanted to share it.
+## Now 100% ActiveX-free!
+Works in any browser!

+A single-page local web app to list local files of TV episodes, keep track of which episode you're on, and open the files in MPC-HC (my favourite video player).

 ## Features